 Many tour and activity providers add extra items to their offer, which can be expensive to manage.
 The right kind of tour booking suit helps you manage your up sale offers and in return, it increases your revenue streams.
 Lots of these benefits are highlighted in an article in which we recently wrote about how an online booking system benefits tour and activity providers.

-It’s absolutely important to implement a right kind of online booking system.
-Here is the article about creating your activity.
-This is where you can find all the information about addons.
+It’s very important to implement the right online booking system.
+Check our Booking Manager solution to know what Orioly can do for your business and sign up for a free trial to test the Add-ons feature.
 You’ll see just how easy is adding those options to your product.
 These extra costs will be displayed to your customers during their online booking.
-Specifically, after they click the “Book now” button and select departure time and capacity.
+Specifically, after they click the “Book now” button and select the departure time and capacity.

 Don’t be confused about fees and addons, it’s very simple.
 Fees are obligatory payments that your customers must pay to book your Activity.
 For example, airline taxes, some traffic costs, visa expenses, and so on.
 Click “Add fees” and enter as many as you want.
 Tick the “fixed price” box if this price won’t change till the beginning of the Activity.
 If the price is fixed, you get paid online right away through the booking button on your website.
 Addons are optional payments, like we already mentioned.
 For instance, museum tickets, meals, accommodation and so on.
 Your customers choose whether they want to take them or not.
 Click “Add Addons”, and enter the title and price of as many add-ons as you want to include.
 As well as Fees, Addons are offered to your customers during the online booking process.
 Right after they select departure time and capacity.

 Just as much as it is important to you that you manage it easily, it’s important for your customers.
 They need to be able to get a clear display of your addons and to choose easily.